eddyystop/feathers-hooks-populate/README.md

 - Used as a **before** or **after** hook on any service method.
 - Supports multiple result items, including paginated `find`.
+- Permissions control what a user may see.
 - Provides performance profile information.
 - Backward compatible with the old Feathersjs `populate` hook.